fandora-network/docs/docs/maintain/validator/core-components/derivatives.md

 image: https://matic.network/banners/matic-network-16x9.png
 ---

-Polygon supports [delegation](../../glossary#delegator) via validator shares.
+fandora supports [delegation](../../glossary#delegator) via validator shares.
 By using this design, it is easier to distribute rewards and slash with scale on the Ethereum mainnet contracts without much computation.

 Delegators delegate by purchasing shares of a finite pool from validators.
 Each validator has their own validator share token.

-Let's call the fungible validator share tokens VATIC for Validator A. When a user delegates to Validator A, the user is issued VATIC based on the exchange rate of the MATIC-VATIC pair.
-As users accrue value, the exchange rate indicates that the user can withdraw more MATIC for each VATIC.
-When validators get slashed, users withdraw less MATIC for their VATIC.
+Let's call the fungible validator share tokens VATIC for Validator A. When a user delegates to Validator A, the user is issued VATIC based on the exchange rate of the FANDORA-VATIC pair.
+As users accrue value, the exchange rate indicates that the user can withdraw more FANDORA for each VATIC.
+When validators get slashed, users withdraw less FANDORA for their VATIC.

-Note that MATIC is the staking token.
-A delegator needs to have MATIC tokens to participate in the delegation.
+Note that FANDORA is the staking token.
+A delegator needs to have FANDORA tokens to participate in the delegation.

-Initially, Delegator D buys tokens from the Validator A specific pool when the exchange rate is 1 MATIC per 1 VATIC.
+Initially, Delegator D buys tokens from the Validator A specific pool when the exchange rate is 1 FANDORA per 1 VATIC.

-When a validator gets rewarded with more MATIC tokens, the new tokens are added to the pool.
+When a validator gets rewarded with more FANDORA tokens, the new tokens are added to the pool.

-Let's say with the current pool of 100 MATIC tokens,  10 MATIC rewards are added to the pool.
-Since the total supply of VATIC tokens did not change due to rthe ewards, the exchange rate becomes 1 MATIC per 0.9 VATIC.
-Now, Delegator D gets more MATIC for the same amount if shares.
-Similar to slashing, if 10 MATIC gets slashed from the pool, the new exchange rate becomes 1 MATIC per 1.1 VATIC.
+Let's say with the current pool of 100 FANDORA tokens,  10 FANDORA rewards are added to the pool.
+Since the total supply of VATIC tokens did not change due to rthe ewards, the exchange rate becomes 1 FANDORA per 0.9 VATIC.
+Now, Delegator D gets more FANDORA for the same amount if shares.
+Similar to slashing, if 10 FANDORA gets slashed from the pool, the new exchange rate becomes 1 FANDORA per 1.1 VATIC.

 ## The flow in the contract